ZJU-DAILY/FedER/README.md

 We use the code of [Ditto](https://github.com/megagonlabs/ditto).

-The original datasets is from [DeepMather](https://github.com/anhaidgroup/deepmatcher)
+The original datasets are from [DeepMather](https://github.com/anhaidgroup/deepmatcher)